 - Warm compresses: Gently heating the eyelids can assist in unblocking the oil glands along the eyelid margins and this can be very effective in preventing or clearing up mild cases of blepharitis.
 Use a heat pack (a gel-filled heat/cool pack works well) and heat it in the microwave to a temperature you can easily withstand against your skin.
 It should feel warm rather than hot.
 Place a clean tissue over the closed eyes, lie back and apply the gel pack to your eyes for about 10 minutes.
 This works well at bedtime and has the added benefit of relaxing you before sleep!

 - A nutritional supplement: Blepharitis is essentially a skin condition, and not actually a disease of the eye itself, even though it can have a detrimental effect on the eye.
 Getting to the underlying cause of the skin problem can have great results for blepharitis sufferers.
-In severe cases, your dry eye specialist may recommend a course of antibiotics to improve your condition, but simply taking an omega 3 supplement can work wonders in milder cases.
+In severe cases, your dry eye expert may recommend a course of antibiotics to improve your condition, but simply taking an omega 3 supplement can work wonders in milder cases.
 You can choose a supplement specially formulated for good eyelid function or you can simply boost your intake of healthy omega three oils.

 For more information on what you can do to prevent and manage blepharitis, or for more severe cases, call The Eye Practice on (02) 9290 1899 or make an appointment online today.
-We are dry eye specialists and see patients with blepharitis every day.
+We are dry eye experts and see patients with blepharitis every day.